Eagleking112/PrivacyPolicy/PrivacyPolicy.md

 Last updated: [02/24/2024]

-Thank you for visiting [Your Website Name].
+Thank you for visiting EagleGameHub .
 This Privacy Policy outlines how we handle your information when you visit our website.

 Information Collection and Use